jpoz/jpoz.github.com/source/blog/2014-04-06-Terminal_Getting_Started.markdown

 ---
-title: Terminal Getting Started
+title: Command line Getting Started

 ---

+I work 90% of the time on the command line.
+But that wasn't always the case.
-I pretty much do everything in the my terminal now, but when I was starting my developer journey I hated the command line.
-So for anyone that was like me and hates the command line here are some tips to get your over the hump and start loving the power of the command line.
+When I was starting my developer journey I hated the command line.
+So for anyone thats like me and hates the command line, here are some tips to get your over the hump and start loving the power of the command line.

 ## Basics

-Before we get into commands you need to know a couple of basics:
+Before we get into commands, you need to know a couple of basics:

+* To run a command, you type it into the command line, then hit return.
+Each line entered into the command line is a command.
 * To stop any command use `control-c`.
-Some will stop on their own but this is the general way to stop any command in the terminal.
+Some will stop on their own but this is the general the best way to stop any command.
-* Arguments and flags.
-To control our commands we've got two tools: Arguments that we pass to the command and flag (or switches) to tune functionality of the command.
+* Arguments and flags: To control our commands we've got two tools: Arguments that we pass to the command and flags (or switches) to tune functionality of the command.
 Lets look at an example:

 <pre><code data-language="shell">ls -l project_dir